-In 1846, in a judgement which Lord Chancellor Selborne would later describe as "one of the ablest judgements of one of the ablest judges who ever sat in this court," vice chancellor Knight Bruce said:
+In 1846, in a judgment which Lord Chancellor Selborne would later describe as "one of the ablest judgments of one of the ablest judges who ever sat in this court".
+Vice Chancellor Knight Bruce said:

-"The discovery and vindication and establishment of truth are main purposes certainly of the existence of courts of justice; still, for the obtaining of these objects, which however valuable and important, cannot be usefully pursued without moderation, cannot be either usefully or creditably pursued, unfairly or gained by unfair means, not every channel is or ought to be open to them.
+"The discovery and vindication and establishment of truth" are main purposes certainly of the existence of Courts of Justice; still, for the obtaining of these objects, which however valuable and important, cannot be usefully pursued without moderation, cannot be either usefully or unfair creditably pursued. unfairly gained bv or means, not every channel is or ought to be open to them.
 The practical inefficacy of torture is not, I suppose, the most weighty objection to that mode of examination.
-Truth, like all other good things, may be loved unwisely - may be pursued too keenly - may cost too much."
+Truth, like all other good things, may be loved unwisely - may be pursued too keenly - may cost too much".

-The vice chancellor went on to refer to paying "too great a price... for truth".
+The Vice Chancellor went on to refer to paying "too great a price ... for truth".
 This is a formulation which has subsequently been frequently invoked, including by Sir Gerard Brennan.
-On another occasion, in a joint judgement of the high court, a more expansive formulation of the proposition was advanced in the following terms: "The evidence has been obtained at a price which is unacceptable having regard to prevailing community standards."
+On another occasion, in a joint judgment of the High Court, a more expansive formulation of the proposition was advanced in the following terms: "The evidence has been obtained at a price which is unacceptable having regard to prevailing community standards".

 Restraints on the processes for determining the truth are multi-faceted.
 They have emerged in numerous different ways, at different times and affect different areas of the conduct of legal proceedings.
 By the traditional common law method of induction there has emerged in our jurisprudence the principle of a fair trial.
-If a criminal court is to be an effective instrument in dispensing justice, the presiding judge must cease to be a spectator and a mere recording machine by becoming a participant in the trial.
+Oliver Wendell Holmes described the process: